Johnny’s has been operating at the same location since the early 1970s. He makes the best Trenton Pork Roll sandwich in town.

 Living in Trenton and there’s very few Greek restaurant around.
 Except Mikonos, which was recommended to me by a friend.
 I’ve now eaten most of the offerings on the menu, and while I have a few reservations, I’m happy to recommend it.
 It offers tasty, authentic cuisine Greek cooking that ranges from OK to sublime, depending on what you order.

-City Deli is a somewhat misleading name for a small restaurant near the statehouse that is serving up an ambitious, home-cooked, vegetarian-friendly menu.
+(Covid Update Dec 2021 – in business) City Deli is a somewhat misleading name for a small restaurant near the statehouse that is serving up an ambitious, home-cooked, vegetarian-friendly menu.
 If you’re a carnivore, don’t let the veggie-friendly tag get in the way: you’ll find plenty to eat, too.
-Indeed the menu is astonishingly broad, ranging from the best salad bar in … Continue reading Deli-cate Offerings
+Indeed the menu is astonishingly broad, … Continue reading Deli-cate Offerings

-Italian People’s Bakery (“IPB”) has been an institution in Chambersburg since Pasquale Gervasio opened a bake shop in 1936.
-The current location on Butler St is one of the few surviving hold-over businesses from Chambersburg’s Italian past, in part because the bakery services a local chain of suburban storefronts from Ewing to Levittown to Yardville. … Continue reading Power to the Peoples
+(Covid Update Dec 2021 – in business) Italian People’s Bakery (“IPB”) has been an institution in Chambersburg since Pasquale Gervasio opened a bake shop in 1936.
+The current location on Butler St is one of the few surviving hold-over businesses from Chambersburg’s Italian past, in part because the bakery services a local chain of suburban … Continue reading Power to the Peoples

 When a friend told us that we had to go to Ewing and order the “Falafel Pie” at Little Moe’s Pizza and Grill, we were skeptical.
 Perhaps we were imagining it wrong–thinking this would be a regular pizza (red sauce and cheese) dotted with falafel as though it were sausage.
 Or perhaps the falafel would be sliced … Continue reading Franken-Pie